 Read the full news release.

-Taken at night from the International Space Station this picture is easily recognisable as Naples, Italy because of the black hole in the bright lights: Mount Vesuvius.
-Understandably, few people live on the still-active volcano meaning no street lights or houses illuminate the area.
+Taken at night from the International Space Station, this picture is easily recognisable as Naples, Italy because of the black hole in the bright lights: Mount Vesuvius.
+Understandably, few people live on the still-active volcano, meaning no street lights or houses illuminate the area.

 This image was taken with the Nightpod camera-stand that tracks the movement of Earth passing under the International Space Station at 28 800 km/h, keeping any target fixed in the middle of the viewfinder.
-Standard cameras fixed to Nightpod can take pictures with longer exposure times so astronauts can take sharper pictures of cities at night.
+Standard cameras fixed to Nightpod can take pictures with longer exposure times so astronauts can capture sharper pictures of cities at night.

 Left to right: ESA astronaut Luca Parmitano, NASA astronaut Karen Nyberg, both flight engineers, along with Russian cosmonaut Fyodor Yurchikhin, Expedition 37 commander; pose for a portrait in the Unity node of the International Space Station.